Cocaaladioxine/bigquery_terraform_vscode/README.md

 ## Requirements

 Latest Visual Studio Code
-Up to date and configured Google Cloud SDK
+Up to date and configured Google Cloud SDK.
+Follow Google instructions to install the [Google Cloud CLI](https://cloud.google.com/sdk/docs/install-sdk)

+Your must be able to run this command in a shell for the extension to work properly:

+`bq show --format=prettyjson bigquery-public-data:bbc_news.fulltext`

 ## Extension Settings